|On this page…|

 For example, in the following figure, the histogram for the image shows that the data range of the image is 74 to 224 and the display range is the default display range for the uint8 class, 0 to 255.
 The pixel values for the image are clustered in the middle of the display range.
 Adjusting the contrast spreads the pixel values across the display range, revealing much more detail in the image.

 To adjust the contrast of the image, you can manipulate the red-tinted rectangular box, called a window, that the Adjust Contrast tool overlays on the histogram.
-By changing the size and position of this window using the mouse, you can modify the display range of the image and improve its contrast and brightness — see Using the Histogram Window to Adjust Image Contrast.
+By changing the size and position of this window using the mouse, you can modify the display range of the image and improve its contrast and brightness — see Adjust Image Contrast Using the Histogram Window.

 Adjust Contrast in Image Viewer

 Note You can also use the Window/Level tool to adjust contrast and brightness using the mouse.
 (The name comes from medical applications.)
 Click Window/Level in the Image Viewer toolbar or select the Window/Level option from the Image Viewer Tools menu.
-For more information about using the Window/Level tool, see Using the Window/Level Tool to Adjust Image Contrast.
+For more information about using the Window/Level tool, see Adjust Image Contrast Using Window/Level Tool.

 When you close the Adjust Contrast tool, the Window/Level tool remains active.
 To turn off the Window/Level tool, click the Window/Level button or one of the navigation buttons in the Image Viewer toolbar.